 This privacy statement sets out how the Association of Electoral Administrators (AEA) uses and protects any information that you provide when you complete a membership application form or any other form, renew your membership and use the Association’s website.

 The AEA is committed to ensuring that your privacy is protected.
 Should we ask you to provide certain information by which you can be identified, then you can be assured that it will only be used in accordance with this Privacy Statement.

-The AEA may change this policy from time to time by updating this document.
-You should check the document from time to time to ensure that you are happy with any changes.
-The document will be available on the AEA’s website or can be emailed to you, upon request.
-This policy is effective from 1 October 2014.
+The AEA may change this statement from time to time by updating this page.
+You should check it from time to time to ensure that you are happy with any changes.
+A copy can be emailed to you upon request.

 What we collect